 - 1. Program requirements - a.
-A nurse anesthesia educational program that has received an adverse accreditation decision, after reconsideration of that decision by the Council, may appeal to the Accreditation Appeal Panel. - b.
-A program that wishes to appeal an adverse accreditation decision must file its intent to appeal with the Council within 30 calendar days of receipt of notification of the adverse decision after reconsideration.
-Failure of the Council to receive notice within the period specified will be deemed a waiver of such a right to appeal, and the adverse accreditation decision will become final and be announced. - c.
+A nurse anesthesia educational program that has received an adverse accreditation decision or probation decision, after reconsideration of that decision by the Council, may appeal to the Accreditation Appeal Panel. - b.
+A program that wishes to appeal an adverse accreditation decision or probation decision must file its intent to appeal with the Council within 30 calendar days of receipt of notification of the adverse decision or probation decision after reconsideration.
+Failure of the Council to receive notice within the period specified will be deemed a waiver of such a right to appeal, and the adverse accreditation decision or probation decision will become final and be announced. - c.
 Any charges of bias against onsite reviewers in reference to the conduct of the onsite review must be made within 10 business days of the completion of the onsite review. - 2.
 Council actions - a.
-After receiving notification of intent to appeal, the adverse decision will be held in abeyance until the appeal process is completed. - b.
+After receiving notification of intent to appeal, the adverse decision or probation decision will be held in abeyance until the appeal process is completed. - b.
 The Council will forward the letter of intent to appeal to the Accreditation Appeal Panel for initiation of the process. - c.
 The procedure for the appeal process, including rules for conduct of the appeal hearing, appears in this manual.